- DWM.exe stands for Desktop Window Manager and is a core process that is tightly connected to the explorer process.

 - Click the Start button, press and hold the Shift key and click the Restart button.

-- When your computer restarts choose Troubleshoot > Advanced options > Command Prompt.
+- When your computer restarts choose to Troubleshoot > Advanced options > Command Prompt.

 - When Command Prompt opens you need to enter the following: